karrymeng-0921/UniBench/README.md

 ### Prompts Data
 We provide the benchmark evaluation prompts in the `dataset_prompts` directory:
 * `HETD_prompts.json`: Contains the comprehensive text prompts derived from our Hybrid Evaluation Tri-Task Dataset (HETD), spanning across Object, Style, and safety tasks.
-* `Unlearn_prompts.json`: Contains the baseline/target prompts specifically utilized to test standard concept unlearning performance.
+* `Unlearn_prompts/`: A directory containing task-specific baseline/target prompts in ready-to-use CSV format.
+  * `Church_unlearn_prompts.csv`: Evaluation prompts for the Object-church task.
+  * `Nudity_unlearn_prompts.csv`: Evaluation prompts for the safety (NSFW) task.
+  * `Vangogh_unlearn_prompts.csv`: Evaluation prompts for the Style-vangogh task.
+  * `Parachute_unlearn_prompts.csv`: Evaluation prompts for the additional Object-parachute task.

-> 💡 **Note**: If you want to use these JSON prompts for the image generation script below, you can parse them or convert them into the required CSV format (`prompt`, `evaluation_seed`, `case_number`).
+> 💡 **Note**: The CSV files in `Unlearn_prompts/` can be directly fed into the image generation script below.
+However, since the comprehensive HETD dataset contains too many CSV files to be listed individually here, we only provide the core `HETD_prompts.json`.
+If you want to use these JSON prompts for the image generation script below, you can parse them or convert them into the required CSV format (`prompt`, `evaluation_seed`, `case_number`) first.

 ## Generation Images
 To use `evaluate/generate-images.py` you would need a CSV file with columns prompt, evaluation_seed, and case_number.
 You can use the following example to generate images with the standard diffusion model (e.g., SD-1.4, SD-1.5, SD-2.0 or SD-2.1).: